Emergency Orthopaedic Care

 - An anticipated orthopaedic manpower shortage9

-Recognizing this emergency orthopaedic care crisis, the American Academy of Orthopaedic Surgeons (AAOS) believes that orthopaedists, working in conjunction with all stakeholders, including other physicians, hospitals, and government policymakers, have a responsibility to address the problems in access to emergency orthopaedic care.
+Recognizing this evolving crisis in emergency orthopaedic care , the American Academy of Orthopaedic Surgeons (AAOS) believes that orthopaedists, working in conjunction with all stakeholders, including other physicians, hospitals, and government policymakers, have a responsibility to address the problems in access to emergency orthopaedic care.
 Accomplishing this objective is in the best interests of patient care.

 Local Emergency Care